 The Vice Chancellor for Research and Graduate Studies is Dean of the Graduate School.
 The Graduate Dean is the academic administrator responsible for graduate education.
 The Graduate Council, a committee of the Faculty Senate, is the forum through which the faculty participate in and guide Graduate School governance.
 One full-time Graduate Program Manager reports to the Dean to perform the full range of administrative activities for the Graduate School and its students: from recruiting and admissions through enrollment, thesis-defense scheduling, and graduation.
 The duties include policy dissemination and support for the Graduate Council.

 Each graduate program and its faculty are located in one or more (for interdisciplinary programs) departments, reporting through department chairpersons and deans to the Provost and Vice Chancellor for Academic Affairs.
 Three deans have graduate programs within their purview: the Dean of Letters, Sciences, and Professional Studies, the Dean of Mines and Engineering and the Graduate Dean.
-The Graduate Dean coordinates with these Deans on academic issues affecting graduate students in their colleges.
+Interdisciplinary graduate programs with departments and faculty in the School of Mines and Engineering and in the College of Letters, Sciences, and Professional Studies are located administratively in the Graduate School.
+The Graduate Dean coordinates with these deans on academic issues affecting graduate students in their colleges.

 Graduate Degree Requirements